MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 <!--more-->

 Back in August of 2023, I published [Introducing the Monkey Hi Hat Music Visualizer]({{ site.baseurl }}{% post_url 2023-08-26-introducing-monkey-hi-hat-music-visualizer %}) followed by several mostly-technical articles about the program and the underlying library.
 Version 2 added multi-pass rendering (described in [this]({{ site.baseurl }}{% post_url 2023-09-09-monkey-hi-hat-multi-pass-rendering %}) article), and version 3 had no article, but it involved a vast number of changes (which you can see in the [wiki changelog](https://github.com/MV10/monkey-hi-hat/wiki/12.-Changelog#v300-2023-10-20)).
-The most obvious v3 improvement was the addition of post-processing effects.
-I have a lot of great new features and capabilities that intend to release soon as version 4.
+The most obvious version 3 improvement was the addition of post-processing effects.
+I have a lot of great new features and capabilities that I plan to release soon as version 4.

 As I write this, the currently available version of Monkey Hi Hat (MHH) is 3.1.0, which you can find on the repository's [release](https://github.com/MV10/monkey-hi-hat/releases/tag/3.1.0) page.